camunda/docker-camunda-bpm-platform/README.md

 - `SKIP_DB_CONFIG` skips the automated database configuration to use manual configuration
 - `WAIT_FOR` wait for a `host:port` to be available over TCP before starting.
 Check [Waiting for database](#waiting-for-database) for details.
-- `WAIT_FOR_TIMEOUT` how long to wait for the service to be avaiable - defaults to 30 seconds.
+- `WAIT_FOR_TIMEOUT` how long to wait for the service to be available - defaults to 30 seconds.
 Check [Waiting for database](#waiting-for-database) for details.

 For example, to use a `postgresql` docker image as database you can start the platform as follows: